microsoft/onnxruntime/docs/tutorials/mobile/superres.md

 pytorch_superresolution_with_pre_and_post_proceessing.onnx
 ```

-If you load the second model into netron you can see its inputs and outputs: both image bytes.
+If you load the two models into [netron](https://netron.app/) you can see the difference in inputs and outputs between the two.
+The first two images below show the original model with its inputs being batches of channel data, and the second two show the inputs and outputs being the image bytes.

 ![ONNX model without pre and post processing](../../../images/mobile-superres-before-model.png)